-Maria Pykälä
+Dr. Maria Pykälä

-Postdoctoral researcher, Karolinska Institut, Stockholm
+Postdoctoral researcher, Department of Clinical Neuroscience, Karolinska Institut, Stockholm

 I’m a social scientist working on cultural evolution, with a background in evolutionary anthropology and behavioural science.